metaproblem/metaproblem-bootstrap/README.md

 # Bootstrappable Cloud Computing Thunderdome
+How we bootstrap our cloud.
+We use DigitalOcean for DNS.
+Other than that, this should be fairly generic.

 ## Setup
 You will need to install:
     * `direnv`
+    * `argocd` CLI
     * `k0sctl`
     * `make`
+    * `k8sec`

 Look at `.envrc.example` and using it as a guide, fill out `.envrc` with the relevant values.
 Then: